RedisLabs/redislabs-docs/content/rs/installing-upgrading/supported-platforms.md

 ## VMware

-Redis Enterprise is compatible with VMware.
+Redis Enterprise is compatible with VMware, but make sure that you:

-However, when deploying on VMware, you must carefully configure your memory, CPU, network, and storage settings to ensure optimal Redis Enterprise performance.
+- Configure your memory, CPU, network, and storage settings to allow for optimal Redis Enterprise performance.

-You also need to ensure that each Redis Enterprise shard is pinned to a specific ESX/ESXi host by setting the appropriate affinity rules.
+- Pin each Redis Enterprise shard to a specific ESX/ESXi host by setting the appropriate affinity rules.

-If you must manually migrate a virtual machine to another host, please ensure that you follow the best practices for shard maintenance, and contact support if you have questions.
+- If you must manually migrate a virtual machine to another host, follow the best practices for shard maintenance and contact support if you have questions.

-## VMware limitations

-Please note that Redis Enterprise is not compatible with VMware VMotion at this time.
-To use Redis Enterprise on VMware, you must disable VMotion.
+- Disable VMware VMotion because Redis Enterprise is not compatible with VMotion.

-In addition, VMware snapshotting is unsupported.
-Redis Enterprise cluster manages state dynamically.
-We don't support VMware snapshotting because a VM restored from a snapshot might not have the correct node and cluster state.
+- Don't use VMware snapshots because Redis Enterprise cluster manages state dynamically, so a snapshot might not have the correct node and cluster state.